awsdocs/amazon-transcribe-developer-guide/doc_source/data-encryption.md

 1. Use the ARN for the KMS key alias\.
 For example, `arn:aws:kms:region:account-ID:alias/ExampleAlias`\.

-Note that the user making the request must have permission to use the specified KMS key\.
+Note that the entity making the request must have permission to use the specified KMS key\.

 ## AWS KMS encryption context<a name="kms-context"></a>